pjueon/JetsonGPIO/docs/library_api.md

 #### 3. Warnings

 It is possible that the GPIO you are trying to use is already being used external to the current application.
-In such a condition, the Jetson GPIO library will warn you if the GPIO being used is configured to anything but the default direction (input).
+In such a condition, `JetsonGPIO` will warn you if the GPIO being used is configured to anything but the default direction (input).
 It will also warn you if you try cleaning up before setting up the mode and channels.
 To disable warnings, call:
 ```cpp